markh-de/KiVar/README.md

 ##### Declaration and Definition

+KiVar uses implicit declarations for Choice definitions.

+That is, adding a new Choice to an Aspect is simply done by using the Choice Identifier in any Choice Expression.
+This will cause the Choice to be created or extended (if it matches an existing one).

+It is therefore important to pay attention to correct spelling of Choice Identifiers, so that Choice Identifiers can be correctly allocated.

 ##### Choice Identifier Lists

-When using Choice Identifiers in Choice Expressions, those identifiers are always specified inside **Choice Identifier Lists**.
-A Choice Identifier List consists of **one or more** Choice Identifiers that are separated by `,` (comma) characters (e.g. `ChoiceId_1,ChoiceId_2,ChoiceId_3`).
+When using Choice Identifiers in Choice Expressions, those identifiers can always be specified as **Choice Identifier Lists**.
+A Choice Identifier List consists of **one or more** Choice Identifiers separated by `,` (comma) characters (e.g. `ChoiceId_1,ChoiceId_2,ChoiceId_3`).
 No space is allowed around the separating comma.

+##### Special Choice Identifiers

+To follow the ["All-or-None" rule](#all-or-none), Content and Property assignments must be defined for _all_ choices involved if at least one assignment is defined.

+Defining all Choices for each assignment would require each Choice Identifier to be explicitly listed along with its corresponding Content or Property assignments.
+Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component would require the Choice Expressions of all components in the same Aspect scope to be adapted as well.

+To avoid having to explicitly list all possible Choice Identifiers for each assignment, **Default Choices** and **Stand-In Choices** are available.
+The Content and Property assignments specified for Default and Stand-In Choices apply as described in the following sections.

 ##### Default Choices

-###### Purpose

-To follow the ["All-or-None" rule](#all-or-none), Content and Property assignments must be defined for _all_ choices involved if at least one assignment is defined.

-Defining all Choices for each assignment theoretically requires each Choice Identifier to be listed along with its corresponding Content or Property assignments.
-Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component theoretically requires the Choice Expressions of _all_ components in the same Aspect scope to be adapted as well.

-To avoid listing each possible Choice Identifier for each assignment, **Default Choices** can be used.
-The Content and Property assignments specified for a Default Choice apply as described below.

 ###### Syntax